-Many restorative properties are found in natual hot springs including potassium and sodium, which are know to elimiate toxins, alleviate arthric symptoms and promote healthy skin.
-But, of all the enriching minerals found in the natual hot springs, perhaps the most impactful is sulfur, which happens to be the main mineral found at David Walley’s.
-Sulfur has been medicinally used for thousands of years and is more populary found in keratin, which has been associated with strong hair, nails and skin.
+Many restorative properties are found in natural hot springs including potassium and sodium, which are know to eliminate toxins, alleviate arthritic symptoms and promote healthy skin.
+But, of all the enriching minerals found in the natural hot springs, perhaps the most impactful is sulfur, which happens to be the main mineral found at David Walley’s.
+Sulfur has been medicinally used for thousands of years and is more popularly found in keratin, which has been associated with strong hair, nails and skin.

 Onsite amenities include a fitness center, billiards, volleyball, playground and board games.
 Also take advantage of the business center, free Wi-Fi and our onsite restaurant.

 Our rustic, yet elegant upscale restaurant delivers the wonderful warmth and ambiance of a historic lodge, with beautiful mountain views and casual fine American dining that entertains your palette for breakfast, lunch and dinner.
 Enjoy inspired creations including steak, fish, wild game, delectable deserts and an extensive wine selection.
 In warmer months, enjoy outdoor dining by the fire pit.
 Or make it a little more casual at its attached bar, a rustic, old-world-style lounge of hard wood, leather and great spirits.